Bethibande/Arcae/README.md

 > [!WARNING]
 > This project is in very early development, please use it with caution.
 Bugs should be expected.
-> The performance is also quite lacking due to missing database indices and caching in most areas.
-> And yes, most of the front-end is vibe-coded, deal with it.
-I'm a back-end developer.
-React makes me want to cry.
+> Performance is also still a work-in-progress.

 ### Quick links
 - [Features](#features)